 Manually downloading the latest drivers

 Drivers are provided on CD-ROM, but as with any product, the latest drivers are best.
 On Windows 7, the latest Microsoft-signed drivers for all functions of the dock will be found, downloaded, and installed automatically (also on XP/Vista with WU for hardware enabled).
+Because the Windows 8 drivers are still being frequently updated, we recommend downloading them.

 The following links go directly chipset makers, so you can get the very latest drivers and also see all operating system options.
 These drivers from DisplayLink and ASIX are fully compatible with the UD-160-A.